 Tree onions look bizarre, having a cluster of ‘bulblets’ at the top of their stems, which can grow as tall as 1.5m.
 Use the bulblets for cooking in the same way as ordinary culinary onions, and use the young plants as spring onions.
 Tree onions are best grown in full sun.

 Allium tuberosum (garlic chives)

-The flat leaves of this member of the onion family are suitable for use in the same way as ordinary chives, and have a sweet garlic flavour.
+The flat leaves of garlic chives are suitable for use in the same way as ordinary chives, and have a sweet garlic flavour.
 Additionally, the white flowers can flavour and decorate a salad.
 These hardy plants reach a height of 40cm.
 Divide clumps in autumn if they become congested.
 Also consider Siberian chives, Allium nutans.

 Lablab purpureus (hyacinth bean)

 This beautiful climber bears pods of black beans with a white stripe down the side.
 These must be boiled for a long time before eating, to remove poisonous compounds.
 The leaves can be used in the kitchen in place of vine leaves.
 Lablab is less hardy than runner beans, so don’t plant it out until all risk of frost has passed.

 This low-growing, perennial borage bears attractive, small blue flowers from June, through to October.
 Very hardy, it grows well in ‘problem’ areas, like dry shady spots.
 Freeze the flowers in ice cubes or add them to a jug of Pimms.

 Lippia dulcis (Aztec sweet herb)